vivekakhil0414/RETIRMENT-CHANNEL/README.md

 # RETIRMENT-CHANNEL
-requirment for install the project
+Requirment for install the project

 1-install node version 7.0.0 or above